How to open a bank account in Canada

 • A valid, current passport

-• Your permanent residency card or immigration papers – most banks accept Temporary Residence Permits, work or study permits, or Confirmation of Permanent Residence documents
+• Your permanent residency card or immigration papers – some banks may accept Temporary Residence Permits, work or study permits, or Confirmation of Permanent Residence documents

 • Employer photo ID from an established company